Dashrath Chand

 Dasharath Chand Thakuri (दशरथ चन्द; 1903 – 28 January 1941) was a martyr of the Nepalese Democratic Movement and a politician of Nepal who was active in starting a political revolution in Nepal during the Rana rule.
-He was born at Baskot of Baitadi district of Nepal in 1903 AD to Sher Bahadur Chand.In Baitadi a Municipality Is Also Named After His Name Called Dasharathchand Municipality.
+He was born at Baskot of Baitadi district of Nepal in 1903 AD to Sher Bahadur Chand.
+Dasharathchand, a municipality in Baitadi is named after him.